 The more time your visitors stay on your landing page, the better relevance and quality score your Ads will gain.

-So in summary, make sure your PPC advertising message align with what you have on your landing page.
+So in summary, make sure your PPC advertising message aligns with what you have on your landing page.

 3. Group Your Ads into Smaller Targeted Ad Groups

-In 2018, Google added great features that allow advertisers to group Ads based on keyword making targeting more precise.
+In 2018, Google added great features that allow advertisers to group Ads based on keywords making targeting more precise.

-This feature helps advertisers have a better understanding of which Ad groups based on those keywords that are performing well and the Ad groups that are not.
+This feature helps advertisers have a better understanding of which Ad groups are based on those keywords are performing well and the Ad groups that are not.

 See the example of Ad group in the image below

-The data derived from each of the Ad groups makes it easier for advertisers to make decisions optimising their Ads.
+The data derived from each of the Ad groups makes it easier for advertisers to make decisions optimizing their Ads.

 4. Add Negative Keywords

-Negative keywords are extremely important for saving your Ad budget and optimising your Ad quality score which will lead to a better average cost per click.
+Negative keywords are extremely important for saving your Ad budget and optimizing your Ad quality score which will lead to a better average cost per click.